bbauska/JS-svg/README.md

 In real-life measurements (i.e., those outside the binary world of ones and zeros), uniform distribution isn't actually that common.
-Far more prevalent is something called *Gaussian* distribution, where the majority of values cluster toward a midpoint and drop off either side of this.
+Far more prevalent is something called <i>Gaussian</i> distribution, where the majority of values cluster toward a midpoint and drop off either side of this.
 It is also known as normal distribution, and when graphed, it forms a bell-shaped curve.
 Visualized as a series of vertical lines, it